knpuniversity/symfony2-series/knpu/episode2/testing-data.rst

 built in functional testing tools.
 And you're in luck because everything you just learned translates to Behat.
 Check out our tutorial on this to take your functional testing into space!

+Do this or risk an angry phone call from Darth Vader when the super laser doesn't fire because you added a new espresso machine to the breakroom.